nextauthjs/next-auth/docs/docs/reference/03-sveltekit/index.md

 import { GITHUB_ID, GITHUB_SECRET } from "$env/static/private"

 export const handle = SvelteKitAuth({
-  providers: [GitHub({ clientId: GITHUB_ID, clientSecret: GITHUB_SECRET })]
+  providers: [GitHub({ clientId: GITHUB_ID, clientSecret: GITHUB_SECRET })],
 })
 ```

 Don't forget to set the `AUTH_SECRET` environment variable.
 This should be a random 32 character string.
-On unix systems you can use `openssl rand -hex 32`.
+On unix systems you can use `openssl rand -hex 32` or check out `https://generate-secret.vercel.app/32`.

 ## Signing in and signing out